 The first tab you'll be directed to is the Template Details tab.
 Here, you can define the source org of your template (which is only used to analyze the schema of your objects--this is not necessarily the org your data will come from) as well as the Main Object.
 You're free to select any standard or custom object as the main object for your template.
 In addition to specifying the source org and main object, you can define if you want your deployment to proceed in the event of an error, and how you want any attachments to be handled during a deployment (inserted, replaced, removed, or none of the above).

 Once your relationships have been defined, navigate to the Main Object Filters tab to specify parameters, filter logic, and record limits.
+As described above, personalized filters can be applied to a template that has been shared with you, and this will override the preset filters for a deployment, but not overwrite them.
 You can deploy up to 40,000 records using a data template with one main and no related objects, and up to 8,000 records using a data template with one main and many related objects.
 As a final step, you can review your template using the Relationship Diagram to ensure the relationships shown match what you've intended.
-Once you're satisfied with your template, click save and activate your template for immediate use.
+Once you're satisfied with your template, click "Save" and "Activate" on your template for immediate use.

 Deploying Data:

 After defining your templates, the last step is to deploy your data.
-To ensure a successful deployment, there are two pre-deployment actions that are recommended.
+To ensure a successful deployment, there are two mandatory pre-deployment actions.
 First, the metadata within your source and target environments need to match, so a metadata comparison between environments is recommended.
 This comparison can be accomplished by setting up a mock metadata Deployment and choosing the same source and target orgs that will be used in the Data Deployment, then comparing the fields and objects that data will be deployed between.
 Second, it is best practice to disable Salesforce Triggers, Workflows and Validations when working with Copado Data Deployments.
 These processes may adversely affect the insertion or update of a record, so temporarily disabling them is recommended.
 For more information on how to disable these processes, see this Copado Enterprise help article.
+Additional information on Data Deploy Best Practices can be found here.

-Once the deployment has been defined, click save, followed by the Deploy button, to initiate your data deployment.
+Once your filters have been set, click the Deploy button to initiate your data deployment.
 After your deployment has completed, you'll be able to view details relating to the deployment by clicking the blue button beneath the deployment status.

 On the view details pop-up, you can see how many records were deployed, and from which objects, to double check your object relationships were maintained as intended.
 If there were any failed record deployments, you could see those indicated in the center column, and get additional information by downloading a detailed CSV of the deployment using the "click here" button.